Roots of random functions: A framework for local universality: Application: Universality for random trigonometric polynomials

 where $\xi_j$ and $\eta_j$, $j\le n$, are independent (not necessarily identically distributed) real random variables with mean 0, variance 1 and $(2+\ep)$-moments bounded by $C$, and the real coefficients $c_j$ satisfy condition {\bf C3}.
 Then for any numbers $a_n< b_n$, we have

 where the positive constant $c$ and the implicit constant depend only on $C, \ep$ and $\tau_1$. \end{cor}

 This corollary extends both Theorems \ref{flasche} and \ref{IKK} in the sense that it holds for general coefficients $c_i, d_i$ and intervals of all scales.
 It does not seem that the methods used in these papers can cover the same range.
-On the other hand, our atom variables are required to have bounded $(2+ \ep)$-moments.
+On the other hand, our random coefficients are required to have bounded $(2+ \ep)$-moments.
 It is an interesting open problem to see to what extent this assumption is necessary.

 \begin{remark} In the proof, we will show that Corollary \ref{maincor} holds for a more general case in which

 where $N_0, \alpha>0$ are any constants and $-C\le u_j, v_j\le C$ are deterministic numbers that can depend on $n$.
 This means that the result is applicable to not only the number of zeros of $P_n$ but also the number of intersections between $P_n$ and a deterministic trigonometric polynomial where $u_n'$, $u_j$ and $v_j$ are bounded deterministic numbers.
 To see this, one only needs to apply the result to the random polynomial $P_n - Q$. \end{remark}